Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Motivation

 where $\alpha_1=5/6$ and $\alpha_2=5/4$.
-Once again, no fixed value of $\eta > 0$ can eliminate the convergence error of \texttt{FedNova} as shown above.
-That is, as with \texttt{FedProx} and \texttt{FedAvg}, a diminishing learning rate $\eta$ is \textit{necessary} to converge to the true minimum $x^*$ for \texttt{FedNova}.
+Once again, no fixed value of $\eta > 0$ can eliminate the convergence error of \texttt{FedNova}, as shown above.
 Our results above indicate that even when clients perform only two or three local iterations on simple scalar quadratics, both \texttt{FedProx} and \texttt{FedNova} might inevitably converge to the stationary point of a mismatched optimization problem.
 As we discussed earlier, these results further suggest that a different type of local solver is needed to eliminate the observed trade-off between speed and accuracy.

-In what follows, we empirically compare the performance of \texttt{FedProx}, \texttt{FedNova}, and \texttt{FedLin}, when the quadratic objectives are as defined in \eqref{F1_ex} and \eqref{F2_ex}.
-We consider the case where both clients perform the same number of iterations $(\tau_1=\tau_2=50)$, as well as the case where clients perform a different number of local steps $(\tau_1=50$ and $\tau_2=30)$.
-As illustrated in Figure \ref{fig1_CaseStudy}, for a constant learning rate $\eta$, both \texttt{FedProx} and \texttt{FedNova} converge to incorrect minimizers.
-In addition, both schemes exhibit a trade-off between speed and accuracy: lower values of the learning rate $\eta$ increase the convergence accuracy at the expense of a slower convergence rate.
+In Figure \ref{fig1_CaseStudy}, we see how \texttt{FedProx} and \texttt{FedNova} converge to incorrect minimizers even for simple instances with two clients and deterministic, quadratic losses.
+Moreover, both schemes exhibit a trade-off between speed and accuracy: lower values of the learning rate $\eta$ increase the convergence accuracy at the expense of a slower convergence rate.
 On the other hand, \texttt{FedLin} eliminates the speed-accuracy trade-off by converging fast to the true minimum, despite heterogeneity in both the clients' local loss functions and operating speeds.
 Indeed, the theoretical results provided in the following sections confirm this observation.